KomaEc/crown/README.md

 - `crates, src, build.rs, Cargo.toml`, etc. are source codes of the tool (as a cargo project)
 - `benchmark` contains the set of benchmarks in unsafe Rust code
 - `comparison` contains the data necessary for comparing our tool to previous work.
 It includes the benchmarks in [14] and evaluation results of the tool in [14] (folder `laertes-laertes`); benchmarks provided by us and evaluation results of [14] on our benchmarks, which we obtained by emailing the authors of [14] (`laertes-crown`).
 - `c-code` contains the original C code we started with (as explained in the paper, e.g. sec 4, our benchmarks are obtained by running c2rust on the original C code).
-Our benchmarks are obtained by invoking `c2rust transpile --emit-modules --fail-on-error --reduce-type-annotations --emit-build-files PATH/TO/compile_commands.json`.
+Our benchmarks (from the folder `benchmark`) are obtained by invoking `c2rust transpile --emit-modules --fail-on-error --reduce-type-annotations --emit-build-files PATH/TO/compile_commands.json`.

 ### Instructions on a single benchmark
 We use the `buffer` benchmark as an example.